Norman Davies: Work

 Davies' first book, White Eagle, Red Star: The Polish-Soviet War, 1919–20 was published in 1972.

 His 1981 book God's Playground, a comprehensive overview of Polish history, was published officially in Poland only after the fall of communism.
 In 1984, Davies published Heart of Europe, a briefer, more essay-like history of Poland, in which the chapters are arranged in reverse chronological order.

 In the 1990s, Davies published Europe: A History (1996) and The Isles: A History (1999), about Europe and the islands of Great Britain and Ireland, respectively.
 Each book is a narrative interlarded with numerous sidepanel discussions of microtopics.

 In 2000, Davies' Polish publishers Znak published a collection of his essays and articles under the title Smok wawelski nad Tamizą ("The Wawel Dragon on the Thames").

 In 2002, at the suggestion of the city's mayor, Bogdan Zdrojewski, Davies and his former research assistant, Roger Moorhouse, co-wrote a history of Wrocław / Breslau, a Silesian city.
 Titled Microcosm: Portrait of a Central European City, the book was published simultaneously in English, Polish and German, and was later translated into Czech, French and Italian.

 Davies also writes essays and articles for the mass media.
 Among others, he has worked for the BBC as well as British and American magazines and newspapers, such as The Times, The New York Review of Books and The Independent.
 In Poland, his articles appeared in the liberal Catholic weekly Tygodnik Powszechny.

 Davies' book Rising '44.
 The Battle for Warsaw describes the Warsaw Uprising.
 It was followed by Europe at War 1939–1945: No Simple Victory (2006).

 In 2008 Davies participated in the documentary film The Soviet Story.

+In 2017, Davies published Beneath Another Sky, a travelogue based on a global circumnavigation.
+In a chapter on aviation, he asserts that Malaysia Airlines Flight 370 was hacked remotely and may have been flown to Antarctica.